arthur-e/Wicket/README.md

 There is now a script included that will do this automatically for all of Wicket's source code:

     . refactor.sh

+**Testing** Wicket is easy if you already have [Jasmine](https://github.com/pivotal/jasmine) installed.
+Here's a quick script to (describe how to) install it if you don't:

+    sudo mkdir -p /var/www/static/
+    cd /var/www/static/
+    sudo git clone git://github.com/pivotal/jasmine.git
+    cd jasmine/dist
+    sudo unzip ./*.zip

+Once you have Jasmine installed and the paths match those expected in `tests/SpecRunner.html` (or you changed them to match your Jasmine installation) then just point your browser to `localhost/static/wicket/SpecRunner.html`.

 ## Example ##
 The following examples work in any of the mapping environments, as Wicket has a uniform API regardless of the client-side mapping library you're using.